Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

 where $\text{det}(\cdot)$ is the matrix determinant and $\frac{d f^{-1}(\vx)}{d \vx}$ is the Jacobian matrix.

-In the sampling process, a latent variable $\vz$ is first sampled from the pre-defined latent distribution $p(\vz))$.
-Then the corresponding data point $\vx$ is obtained by performing the feedforward transformation $\vx = f(\vz)$.
-Therefore, $f$ needs to be inevitable, and the computation of ${\rm det}J$ should be tractable for the training and sampling efficiency.
+In the sampling process, a latent variable $\vz$ is first sampled from a predefined latent distribution $p(\vz)$.
+Then the corresponding data point $\vx$ is obtained by performing a feedforward transformation $\vx = f(\vz)$.
+Therefore, $f$ must be differentiable, and the computation of ${\rm det}J$ should be tractable for training and sampling efficiency.
 A common choice is the affine coupling layers \cite{dinh2014nice, dinh2016density} where the computation of ${\rm det}J$ is very efficient because $J$ is an upper triangular matrix.